Coronavirus (COVID-19) Preparedness Information Learn More

 The St. Francis Orthopaedic Institute, provides a comprehensive sports medicine program, offering the finest evaluation and management strategies to active patients of all ages and activity and skill levels.
 Through a multidisciplinary approach, we care for all athletic injuries in recreational and competitive athletes and strive to restore their active lifestyles.

 The Sports Medicine Center is a referral center serving the southeastern United States.
 We routinely treat recreational, amateur and professional athletes and nonathletes with simple and complex upper and lower extremity musculoskeletal injuries.

 Our physicians are well trained in, but not limited to, procedures, such as:

-Athletic trainers at the Orthopaedic Institute offer health care services to the athletes of St. Anne-Pacelli School and Brookstone School.
+Athletic trainers at the Orthopaedic Institute offer health care services to student athletes.
 They attend practices and games, providing immediate and appropriate care when an athlete is injured.
 To minimize the time lost from sport participation, they can coordinate the injured athlete's examination by a physician of the Orthopaedic Institute.
 The athletic trainers often collaborate with team physicians at games and pre-participation physical evaluations.
 Together, they strive to prevent and care for athletic injuries.